oktadev/okta-blog/_source/_posts/2018-03-16-build-react-native-authentication-oauth-2.md

 redirect_from:
   - "/blog/2018/03/16/build-react-native-authentication-oauth-2.0"
 image: blog/react-native-app-auth/appauth-rules.png
+update-url: /blog/2019/11/14/react-native-login
+update-title: "Create a React Native App with Login in 10 Minutes"
 ---

 With Okta and OpenID Connect (OIDC) you can easily integrate authentication into a React Native application and never have to build it yourself again.
 OIDC allows you to authenticate directly against the [Okta API](https://developer.okta.com/product/), and this article shows you how to do just that in a React Native application.
 Today you'll see how to log a user into your React Native application using an OIDC redirect via the AppAuth library.